-The carrying value of investments increased by \$425.5 million during the year, due to positive operating cash flows and strong returns from equities during the period.
+The carrying value of investments increased by \$165.3 million during the year, due to positive returns from equities, real estate and infrastructure during the year.

 The investment portfolio is held to pay future claims, while income earned on these investments helps keep insurance rates low for vehicle owners.
 The portfolio's asset mix strategy is set by the Board of Directors annually through a detailed assessment of the Auto Fund's risk tolerance.
 In summary, the Auto Fund's positive cash flows and the presence of the RSR, which serves to buffer the fund from short-term unfavourable investment performance, permits the Auto Fund to maintain a long-term investment horizon.
 The asset mix strategy takes into consideration the current and expected conditions of capital markets and the historic return and risk profile of various asset classes.
-In order to achieve long-term investment goals, the Auto Fund must invest in asset classes that provide an attractive risk-return profile over the medium to long-term.
+In order to achieve long-term investment goals, the Auto Fund must invest in asset classes that provide an attractive risk return profile over the medium to long-term.
 Over shorter periods, however, performance of these asset classes can be volatile.
 The Auto Fund investment portfolio continues to hold a diversified asset mix with a longer-term focus, balancing the need for capital preservation in the short term with the need for portfolio growth over the longer term.

 The asset mix strategy is formally documented in the Statement of Investment Policies and Goals.
 In addition to capturing the asset mix strategy, this document provides guidance on permissible investments, quality and quantity guidelines, conflicts of interest, related party transactions and investment performance expectations, among others.
 Management monitors and enforces compliance with the investment policy.
-No material compliance deviations were noted in the 12-month period ended March 31, 2021.
+No material compliance deviations were noted in the year ended March 31, 2022.

 The Auto Fund's investment portfolio is managed by external investment managers.
 The portfolio is comprised of short-term investments, bonds and debentures, equities, mortgages, real estate and infrastructure investments.
-Equities include investments in Canadian common shares as well as investments in two global equity investment funds and a global small capitalization equity investment fund.
+Equities include investments in one Canadian equity investment fund, two global equity investment funds, one global low volatility equity investment fund and a global small capitalization equity investment fund.
 The Auto Fund's investments in real estate and mortgages are through investment funds as well.
-The six infrastructure investments are held in limited liability partnerships that are investment vehicles with similarities to an investment fund.
+The infrastructure investments are held in limited liability partnerships that are investment vehicles with similarities to an investment fund.
 More detail on the investment portfolio categories is provided in note 6 to the financial statements.